Synchromysticism

 When I would come home from work most times the kids wouldn't leave their bedrooms, because they both had a computer in their bedrooms to "talk to friends" and play games and watch TV shows and movies (their mother's brilliant idea, just because all their school friends had computers in their bedrooms) and my wife would just lay on the couch watching her shit TV shows and zone out.

-If I dared to strike up a conversation with her most times she would tell me to shush in case she missed something vital in the story-line of the crap she was watching.
+If I dared to strike up a conversation with her most times, she would tell me to shush in case she missed something vital in the storyline of the crap she was watching.

-Then when a commercial would come on she would ask,
+Then when a commercial would come on she would ask, "now, what were you saying?"

 Now that I've been living alone for years after the divorce I find that I'm less lonely than I was in a marriage with zombie computer aged kids.